Edited on 16th of September. Thanks Rafan2421 for Beta-reading.

 He watched as Dr. Michels floo away to the Leaky Cauldron.
 From there he would enter Muggle London and ride the bus to get home.
 Dr. Michels was a squib.
 No, technically he was a wizard, but his magic was so weak that he considered himself a squib.
 It was even weaker than Neville's magic had been on his worst day.
-Arthur remembered quite well how Neville's uncle Algie years ago complained about his squib-nephew.
-It was a widespread prejudice among Wizardborn, that squibs were more or less worthless.
+Arthur remembered quite well how Neville's uncle Algie complained about his squib-nephew years ago.
+It was a widespread prejudice among Wizardborns, that squibs were more or less worthless.
 So Dr. Michels decision about how to continue his life was understandable.
 Only able to use a small number of simple spells, he had decided long ago to leave his family and to live among Muggles.
 "To be the one-eyed among blinds," or something similar was the proverb.
 Arthur suspected that Dr. Michels knew a weak form of Legilimency too, not to read thoughts but to assess emotions.

 Arthur had no idea how Roxanne had met Dr. Michels, but he had been an incredible help for the Weasley family.
 Trained as a psai … psy … lago … trained as a mind healer – something apparently far more widespread among Muggles than wizards – he had learned to help in cases like Ginny's.
-Roxanne not only found him, but paid for his visits and organized his visits.
+Roxanne not only found him, but paid for and organized his visits.
 In the beginning Arthur had been a bit hesitant, but after a few weeks he could notice a real improvement.

 Visiting the Weasleys once a week, Dr. Michels not only cared for Ginny but also spoke with Arthur, Fred and George every time.
 All three Weasley men had been extremely troubled because of Ginny's suicide attempt.
-Especially George had more than once expressed his guilty feelings, wondering how he could miss the signs, why he hadn't protected her more.
+George, especially, had more than once expressed his guilty feelings, wondering how he could miss the signs, why he hadn't protected her more.
 Now he was the most protective of all Weasleys, barely able to constrain his urge to shadow her every minute.
-The conversations with Dr. Michels and the letters from Hermione and Daphne had helped him, but still he was very anxious about her.
+The conversations with Dr. Michels and the letters from Hermione and Daphne had helped him, but he was still very anxious about her.

 Arthur couldn't stop his eyes from watering with tears.
 It was the same every time after a visit of Dr. Michels.
 While these visits really helped them to digest the events, they reminded them very strongly of that horrible day nonetheless.
 Six days a week they were able to forget it, at least partially, but then it came back with full force.
-His twins had risked their magic to save Ginny; Daphne had periled her own life to cast the spell.
+His twins had risked their magic to save Ginny; Daphne had gambled her own life to cast the spell.
 He only knew about that from Poppy, not from Roxanne.
 Somehow Daphne had seen the danger when Ginny's brothers had not.
 She cast a health monitoring spell on the girl and received a warning from it in the nick of time.
 For a short moment a smile crossed his face, as Arthur imagined how Daphne – who had been denied entrance to the Gryffindor tower by the 'Fat Lady' – had blasted a hole into the door to reach Ginny.

 Arthur sighed.
 Dr. Michels more than once tried to explain to them that it was a pointless question to ask about fault and blame.
 It wouldn't help Ginny in the least and could very well damage the family even more.
 Molly had been away from them for months now and even after her return in a few weeks, they would certainly need months, perhaps years, to heal.
 Arthur sighed again.
 He would feel better knowing that Molly at least had learned something from the whole affair.
 But he wasn't certain about that.
 More than once she had hinted at conversations with Albus, something Arthur had avoided like the plague.
 He and his sons had even left the Order of the Phoenix, unable to work for and with Albus anymore.
 If Molly was still on speaking terms with Albus, then this was a bad sign.